| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 physicians in this country.

-absent in many) , but the entire field of physical medicine is barely touched upon.
+Not only is occupational medicine under-represented in medical school curricula (totallyabsent in many) , but the entire field of physical medicine is barely touched upon.
 It is

 therefore no wonder that general and family doctors, especially in managed care, look